This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 During your procedure:

 - You will be given eyedrops to numb your eye.
 You may also be given medicine to help you relax.
-Your healthcare provider may use a face holder to help keep your head still during surgery.
+Your eye doctor will use a face holder to help keep your head still during the procedure.

-- Your healthcare provider will point a laser at the sclera (white part of your eye).
+- Your eye doctor will point a laser at the sclera (white part of your eye).
 The laser will go through the sclera to the ciliary body, which is where eye fluid is made.
 The laser will damage parts of the ciliary body so that it will make less eye fluid.

 After your procedure:

 You may have severe eye inflammation.
 Your eye may bleed.
 Your vision may be blurry.
-You may need surgery more than once.
+You may need this procedure more than once.
 Your eye pressure could become too low.
 If this happens, you may lose your vision, or you may lose your eye.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.